petracili/MS4/README.md

 This site is an e-commerce store selling plants.
 The title of the website was inspired by problem with pollution of the planet earth.
 And the need to preserve the environment and thus the need for new plants due to a large number of cut forests and emissions of harmful gases.

 This site provides an array of plants which can be searched, viewed by standard users, favourited by users which create a profile and added to, edited and deleted by store admin.

+# <a name="ux"></a> UX
+## <a name="Strategy"></a> Strategy
+### **New site user's goals:**
+* As a new site user, I want to be able to browse and search for plants
+* As a new site user, I want to be able to view the details of individual plants
+* As a new site user, I want to be able to understand the intent of the page
+* As a new site user, I want to understand easily how to navigate the page and access the facilities provided
+* As a new site user, I want to be able to make a purchase without needing to create a profile
+* As a new site user, I want to be able to be able to easily create a profile
+* As a new site user, I want to be able to be able to be able to amend the items in my bag including quantities and removing them entirely